Greg Bavington, Executive Director

 Bruna Guarino Moraes, Program Coordinator

-Bruna’s international background and core values of innovation, collaboration, sustainability, and versatility translate to each initiative she commits to.
+Bruna’s international background and core values of collaboration, sustainability, and versatility translate to each initiative she commits to.
 Her passion for entrepreneurship matured when working for Concordia’s Innovation Center, while her aptitude for coordination was consolidated when employed by a local construction firm in Kingston.
 With an enriching extra-curricular involvement, including creating diverse community projects while capitalizing on the Honor’s Society influence or achieving the University’s highest results and participation at the largest and longest running Canadian undergraduate Engineering Competition, she earned a degree as a Civil Engineer, specializing in Environmental, from Concordia University in Montreal.
 A believer of education’s essential role in creating a positive impact on society, Bruna is thrilled to contribute to supporting changemakers as a Program Coordinator for Queen’s Innovation Centre.

 Megan Sieroka, Program Coordinator